Linaro/lava/doc/v2/simple-admin.rst

 TestJob data
 ------------

-* **slave logs** are normally transmitted to the master but will also appear in ``/tmp/lava-dispatcher/slave/`` in directories named from the job ID.
-Logs
+* **slave logs** are transmitted to the master - temporary files used by the testjob are deleted when the test job ends.
-  include:

-  * ``err`` - captures any errors during processing,

-  * ``job.yaml`` - the test job configuration as sent from the master

-  * ``device.yaml`` - the device configuration as sent from the master

-  * ``logs/results.yaml`` - the results of the test job, as transmitted to the master.
-Useful for debugging issues with result handling or metadata generation.

-  * The Lava Test Shell Overlay, if the test job used Lava Test Shell.
-This file is a tarball of the lava scripts and the test definitions which the dispatcher makes available to the test job at runtime.
-The overlay is named according to the level in the pipeline at which it was created (to allow for test jobs which would use multiple test actions).
-For example:
-    ``overlay-1.3.4.tar.gz``.

-* **job validation** - the master retains a copy of the output from the validation of the testjob.
-Currently, this validation occurs on the master but may move to the slave in future.
+* **job validation** - the master retains the output from the validation of the testjob performed by the slave.
 The logs is stored on the master as the ``lavaserver`` user - so for job ID 4321::

    $ sudo su lavaserver
    $ ls /var/lib/lava-server/default/media/job-output/job-4321/description.yaml

 * **other testjob data** - also stored in the same location on the  master are the complete log file (``output.yaml``) and the logs for each specific action within the job in a directory tree below the ``pipeline`` directory.

 .. index:: override device